Keen to be better equipped to serve God in your church, workplace, home?

 - Two short half-units which introduce you to how to study the Bible (RYO31), and to Christian Doctrine (TRT32).

 - For the rest of your course (at least one more subject unit), QTC offers a wide range of options from which you can choose, depending on your ministry intentions.
-You can take more units in the Bible, theology or church history, as well as one or more of our large range of practical electives in areas such as preaching, pastoral care, youth & children’s ministries, educational chaplaincy, and missions.
+You can take more units in the Bible, theology or church history, as well as one or more of our large range of practical electives in areas such as preaching, pastoral care, youth & children’s ministries, and missions.
 Please note that not all units are offered every year, and some may be offered in the same timetable slots as others units that you might like to do – consult the latest timetable.

 - Any student who is likely to want to continue on to the BTh should take the two units Intro to NT Greek A and B (LA004A&B).